ryanghoward/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+   - The useRouteMatch hook is useful any time you're utilizing a Route solely to have access to its match data, such as when you're rendering a Route on its own outside of a Switch.
+It uses the precise, strict, and sensitive settings to match the URL just as a Route would.

 1. How would you explain form validation to someone who has never programmed before?

+   - A form validation test guarantees that the user enters the proper information.
+For example, a name, an actual email address, a phone number, and so on.
+If everything was done successfully, the form will either warn the user that they made a mistake or go on.
+For example, in order to be granted a Twitter account, you must provide a valid email address and phone number.

 1. In 1-2 sentences, define end to end testing.

+   - End-to-end testing is also known as "E2E Testing", and it is a type of software testing that checks the entire software from start to finish, as well as its integration with external interfaces.
+The goal of E2E testing is to exercise a whole production-like scenario by evaluating the entire software for dependencies, data integrity, and interactions with other systems, interfaces, and databases.

 ## Instructions